 - Sixty-one percent of doctors and nurses said that they did not have sufficient early warning to prepare for the COVID-19 pandemic, despite best efforts.

 - A third of doctors and nurses felt it was challenging to follow changing workflows and protocols.

-Read our factsheet to learn more about the survey results and click below to take action and share the results.
+Read our factsheet to learn more about the survey results and click below to take action.